raspberrypi/documentation/configuration/wireless/access-point.md

 Connect the network ports.
 In this case, connect `eth0` to `wlan0`.

 ```
-sudo brctl addif br0 etho wlan0
+sudo brctl addif br0 eth0 wlan0
 ```

 Now the interfaces file needs to be edited to adjust the various devices to work with bridging.
-Use `sudo nano /etc/netowrk/interfaces` make the following edits.
+Use `sudo nano /etc/network/interfaces` make the following edits.

-Change the wlan entry to manual and remove any other entries e.g. the static address.
+Change the wlan entry to manual if it not already so, and remove any other entries e.g. any static address.

 ```
 allow-hotplug wlan0